rocky-linux/documentation/docs/guides/contribute/rockydocs_formatting.md

 ## Tables

-Tables help us to lay out command options, or in the above case, admonition types and descriptions.
+In the above case, tables help us lay out command options or admonition types and descriptions.
 Here is how the table in the Admonitions section was entered:

 ```text
 | type      | Description                                               |